Ryan Key: Yellowcard

 The album Lights and Sounds was released in January 2006, unlike their last album Ocean Avenue, Lights and Sounds broke away from the band's pop punk sound to a more alternative rock album.
 The album peaked at No. 5 on the U.S. Billboard 200.
 The title track, "Lights and Sounds", was the first single, released a week before the album.
 It peaked at No. 4 on the Billboard Hot Modern Rock Tracks.
 Lights and Sounds did well on the charts and reviews, but failed to match the 2 million sales of the band's previous album.

 On October 16, 2006, the band re-entered the studio to begin pre-production on their next album.

 Paper Walls was released in the U.S. on July 17, 2007, the album debuted at No. 13 on the U.S. Billboard 200 selling about 40,000 copies in its first week.
 The band spent the rest of the year promoting their new album nonstop since its release while touring with Linkin Park and Blue October.
 Yellowcard released their live album Live from Las Vegas at the Palms on January 22, 2008.

 In April 2008, Yellowcard officially announced an "indefinite hiatus" canceling their European and acoustic tours.
 The band stated the reason why they went on hiatus was to focus on their personal lives for the time.

 On August 1, 2010, it was confirmed that Yellowcard had ended their hiatus and was working on a new record, titled When You're Through Thinking, Say Yes to be released on Hopeless Records in early 2011.
 The band toured Europe in March 2011 alongside All Time Low.

-Yellowcard released three more albums, Southern Air (2012), Lift a Sail (2014) and the eponymous Yellowcard (2016), before officially disbanding in 2017.
+Yellowcard released three more albums, Southern Air (2012), Lift a Sail (2014) and the eponymous Yellowcard (2016), before disbanding in 2017.

-Yellowcard announced their return, with the same line up that they had during their breakup, on May 11, 2022 with their first show back being planned for Saturday, September 17 at Riot Fest 2022.
+Yellowcard reunited at Riot Fest on September 17, 2022.
+The band then embarked on tour to commemorate the twentieth anniversary of Ocean Avenue in 2023.
+The band released the EP, Childhood Eyes, on July 21, 2023.